masrenda/reivim/README.md

 ### LSP

-If you wanna add an LSP, you need to download it from mason.
-Then register on `~/$PATH/nvim/lua/user/lsp/mason.lua`
+If you want to add an LSP, you need to download it from mason.
+Then register the LSP in the following way:

+Go to the `~/$PATH/nvim/lua/user/lsp/mason.lua` file.
+Then enter the LSP there.

 ```lua
 local servers = {